Product Marketing

 • Marketing funnel inefficiencies with high lead costs, poor conversion rates, or long sales cycles

-Post-Launch Growth Multiplication focuses on diagnosing what’s broken and fixing it systematically—whether that’s repositioning, rebuilding sales enablement, optimizing demand generation funnels, or creating competitive intelligence and battle cards teams lack.
+Post-Launch Scaling focuses on diagnosing what's broken and fixing it systematically—whether that's repositioning, rebuilding sales enablement, optimizing demand generation funnels, or creating competitive intelligence and battle cards teams lack.
 The advantage of post-launch work is having real market data and customer feedback to inform strategy, rather than operating on pre-launch assumptions.

 No two launches have identical needs, but every engagement includes a core foundation: competitive intelligence, persona (ICP) research, and a positioning/messaging strategy document.
 From there, deliverables are tailored to specific launch requirements.